Should I File Bankruptcy Now After Moving to a New State?

 When Are You Eligible to Use Your New State's Exemptions?

-Just because you moved to a new state doesn't mean you're automatically entitled to use its bankruptcy exemptions.
-Whether you can use a state's exemptions depends on how long you have been "domiciled" or a permanent residence in that state.
+Moving to a new state doesn't automatically grant you the right to use its bankruptcy exemptions.
+Whether you can use a state's exemptions depends on how long you have been "domiciled" as a permanent resident.

 The 730-Day (2-year) Rule